tkrkt/linenote/README.md

 * Markdown note previews on hover
 * Right-click to add note to line
 * Right-click to reveal notated line
+* Delete a note marker by manually deleting in text editor
+* Add a note marker by manually typing in text editor
 * Custom note names
 * Command to add note
 * Command to edit/open note